nseadlc-2020/package-todo-cli-task/java/getting_started.md

 2. You are expected to write the code in `Todo.java` file.

-3. You should be able to build the app by running `make todo `
+3. You should be able to build the app by running `make todo`.

-4. Once you are done with the changes you should be able to execute the todo app by running the following commandfrom the terminal.
+4. Once you are done with the changes you should be able to execute the todo app by running the following command from the terminal.

    **On Windows:**

    ```
-   ./todo.bat
+   .\todo.bat
    ```

    **On \*nix:**